camarenad/subreddit_classification/daniel_camarena_la/README.md

 Sentiment analysis on the style of writing and comments from each subreddit would be an interesting addition.
 Paired with my current production model I might be able to identify spammy or propaganda based on a combination of keywords and sentiment.

+Conclusions:
+While these particular models would need a bit of fine tuning to generalize better.
+These types of classification algorithms have various applications for things like spam email filtering and post moderation on message boards.
+It could also be used to steer conversations in a certain direction using top keywords in a clever way so as to invite post engament.